14-yr-old dies, father blames cops

 After further interrogations the accused, more charges will be added, said the officer.

-Investigation on track When MiD DAY spoke to SI Abdul Rauf Shaikh of Malwani police station, regarding allegations levelled against his officers by Nadia's father, he said, "I took charge of Malwani police station just two and a half months ago.
+When MiD DAY spoke to SI Abdul Rauf Shaikh of Malwani police station, regarding allegations levelled against his officers by Nadia's father, he said, "I took charge of Malwani police station just two and a half months ago.
 As soon as the girl was recovered and the picture became clear, I hastened the investigation, worked on all available leads and arrested the accused."
 Mahesh Patil, DCP, Zone XII, said, "The girl's kin registered a missing persons complaint with the Malwani police after she went missing some five months ago.
 However, no major leads were available with us at that time.
 After the girl was found, acting on her statement, we nabbed her tormentor."